sharmalab/bindaas/docker/README.md

 $ docker stop bindaas-3

+### To start the Bindaas instance again

+Now you can stop the container using its assigned name:

+$ docker start bindaas-3

+If you do not remember the name of the Bindaas instance that was running, you may first find it to start it again.

+$ docker ps -a

 ### Configure Data Source Providers.

 If you are configuring data source providers to access the data sources from the host, your configurations will differ.